dapofola/StockDaddy/README.md

 # StockDaddy
 Stock website side project I took on to model paper trading.

-# To view (in case you're not interested in getting into the code and just want to see what it looks like!)
+# To view (in case you're not interested in getting into the code and just want to see what it looks like!):
-1. Go into the folder screenshots
+1. Go into the folder [screenshots]([https://github.com/dapofola/StockDaddy/tree/main/screenshots)
 2. For each piece of UI, there's a subfolder with screencaps at different stages of the UX

 # To run: